Codecademy/docs/content/javascript/concepts/this/this.md

 ## `this` Called Within a Function

-In JavaScript there are several different ways to invoke a function:
+In JavaScript, there are several different ways to invoke a function:
 - Function invocation
 - Method invocation
 - Constructor invocation